virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

 # Specifying Target Container

-## Selector Types

 Running a specific <a href="/creating-manifest/actions/" target="_blank">action</a> requires to specify a target container, in confines of which this action is executed.
 Thus, it is possible to specify a [particular container](#particular-container), all containers within a layer by the [*nodeGroup*](#all-containers-by-group) value, or all containers of the same type by the [*nodeType*](#all-containers-by-type) value.

 ### Particular Container

-The <em>nodeId</em> parameter is used to specify a particular container for an action execution.
+The <em>nodeId</em> parameter is used to specify a particular container for the action execution.
 If you know the Node ID of your container (displayed at the Jelastic dashboard next to the required node), you can set it statically as follows.

 ``` json
 {